attogram/ollama-bash-lib/demos/test_thinking_stream.md

 ```

-#### Need to respond concisely: explain Rayleigh scattering, shorter wavelengths scatter more, blue dominates.
-Use concise language.

-The sky appears blue because sunlight is scattered by the atmosphere.
-Short‑wavelength (blue) light is scattered much more strongly than longer wavelengths (red, green) – a process called **Rayleigh scattering**.
-As a result, the sky is bathed in scattered blue light.
+The sky is blue because of a phenomenon called **Rayleigh scattering**.
+Sunlight is made of all colors.
+When sunlight enters the Earth's atmosphere, it bumps into air molecules.
+Blue light is scattered more than other colors, making the sky appear blue.

 ## ollama_chat_stream